 A recent study in Japan challenged the long-held belief behind the ornamentation of peacock trains, asserting that the more shake a peacock shows toward a peahen, the greater the likelihood of snagging her.
 Because of that interaction, the researchers theorized that it is perhaps this movement and mating calls -- not the famous ocelli -- that influence attraction the most [source: Viegas].
 During a seven-year study of peafowl mating rituals, the researchers found that even the peacocks with the drabber fan and fewer ocelli hooked up as much as the showboats.
 But going up against Darwin isn't a simple feat.
 The scientific jury is still out on whether we can dismiss peacock ocelli's role with luring the ladies in.

-For related information on peacocks and other fowl, fly over to the links on the next page.
+For related information on peacocks and other fowl, fly over to the links below.